-Talent management challenges in 2022
+Talent Management Challenges in 2022

 What is talent, and why is it important in business?

 What comes to mind when we hear the word talent?
-We often think of musicians such as Paul McCartney or sportspeople like Rodger Federer.
+We often think of musicians such as Paul McCartney or sports people like Rodger Federer.
 These people stand out from others who play the same game because they’re exceedingly good and raise the bar within their area of expertise.

 It is a similar story when it comes to talent within our workforce.
-If your people are talented, they excel in all aspects of their role which is highly beneficial to your business.
+If your people are talented, they excel in all aspects of their role that is highly beneficial to your business.
 For example, talented sales employees will reach above target quotas for the month; and retain customers in the process.
 This isn’t to say that your whole workforce must be a team of elite salespeople whose salaries would cripple your small business.

 Talent is important to SMEs as better operations, management, and sales will increase the profitability and success of your company.